nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-01-30-priorities.md

 Install VPN software
 lay more ethernet or dc cable
 Get tax-exemption status with suppliers

-**2.Tall structure installs**

-Tall structures are the only way we can expand the wireless mesh.
-This is by far our biggest priority.
-There are a few different types in the city and we need to try them all- NYCHA buildings, skyscrapers, churches, schools, libraries, existing antenna masts and building coops.
-We need specific presentations and handouts for each of these types of structures.
-We are currently approaching libraries and [churches](../../leaflet/church.pdf).
-We need to build presentations for coop boards and others.

-Once we have a tall structure in a neighborhood we can link to apartment building rooftops.

-**3. Install Team**

-Organize a team of people for installs.
-Skills needed include safely climbing, running cable through conduits and window frames, ethernet crimping, aligning antennas, radio frequency survey.

-Figure out reimbursement for install.

 **4. Public Access Points as gateways**